The communication power of indefinite causal order: One-shot classical communication capacity

-for the Choi operator $J_{XYAB}$ of a supermap.
-Applying this constraint to $E_{XY}\ox J_{AB}^{\Delta^m} + F_{XY}\ox\lrp{\idop_{AB}-J_{AB}^{\Delta^m}}$ results in
+for the Choi operator $J_{XYA_mB_m}$ of a supermap.
+Applying this constraint to $E'_{XY}\ox J_{A_mB_m}^{\Delta_m} + F'_{XY}\ox\lrp{\idop_{A_mB_m}-J_{A_mB_m}^{\Delta_m}}$ results in

-which is true if and only if $E_Y = F_Y$.
+which is true if and only if $E'_Y = F'_Y$.

-The case where ${\bf X} = {\bf Free}$ corresponds to the constraints given in Proposition~\ref{prop:gen_char}, in addition to the forward no-signaling constraint~\eqref{supp_eq:forward_no_sig}.
-The first constraint in Proposition~\ref{prop:gen_char} is requiring both $E_{XY} \geq 0$ and $F_{XY} \geq 0$.
+The case where ${\bf X} = {\bf Free}$ corresponds to the constraints given in Proposition~\ref{prop:gen_char}, in addition to the No Forward Signaling Condition~\eqref{supp_eq:forward_no_sig_init}.
+The first constraint in Proposition~\ref{prop:gen_char} requires both $E'_{XY} \geq 0$ and $F'_{XY} \geq 0$.
 The second constraint gives us